 Objectives and competences

-The objective of this course is to acquaint students with the basic stylistic categories such as register, point of view, transitivity, modality and mind style, to present them with various methods for discourse and text analysis, and to teach them how to practically analyse various stylistic features of literary and other texts.
+The objective of this course is to acquaint students with the basic stylistic categories to present them with various methods for discourse and text analysis, and to teach them how to practically analyse various stylistic features of literary and other texts.

 Content (Syllabus outline)